xcube-dev/xcube-viewer/docs/features.md

 					>User-defined variables</a
 				>
 				are marked with an icon and placed at the bottom of the list.
-The currently selected variable is highlighted in blue.
+The currently selected variable is highlighted.
 			</td>
 		</tr>
 		<tr></tr>